 If you don’t like the bulky design of over-ear headphones and prefer something more portable, then earbuds or in-ears are the way to go.
 You also don’t have to empty your bank account to be able to find a great pair of headphones.
 There are lots of budget headphones that are comfortable, sound decent, and come with some neat features.

-We’ve tested 300 headphones so far and below are our recommendations for the best wireless earbuds under $50 to purchase in 2019.
+We’ve tested over 300 headphones so far and below are our recommendations for the best wireless earbuds under $50 to purchase in 2019.
 See also our recommendations for the best wireless earbuds, the best earbuds under $50, and the best sounding wireless earbuds.

 Like most Bluetooth headphones, the AUKEY Latitude have too much latency to enjoy movies or video games wirelessly, which can be a bummer on long car rides or flights.
 They’re also not the most comfortable for long periods of time.
 That said, they’re still a decent choice for everyday commutes and offer great value for their price.

 If you do a lot of sports and prefer a truly wireless listening experience, then get the SoundPeats TrueFree.
 They don’t sound as good as the Anker SoundBuds Curve, but they’re super lightweight, have a low-profile design and are surprisingly well-built.
 They have excellent stability and come with 4 tip sizes to ensure a nice secure fit.